30,000 new residents and students by 2030

 - In fall 2024, the City, through RPD and in partnership with OEWD, is negotiating an agreement with BXP, the owners of the adjacent Embarcadero Center, to establish a public-private partnership that will redevelop Embarcadero Plaza into a Downtown “living room”.
 Once approved by the RPD Commission and Board of Supervisors, the project will overhaul the currently underutilized public plaza to include amenities for residents and visitors such as spaces for entertainment and marketplaces and other park features to be determined through a public outreach process.

-- If passed by voters in the November 2024 election, Proposition B (Healthy, Safe, and Vibrant San Francisco Bond) would include up to $41 million in funding to improve and modernize public spaces in Downtown.
+- Passed by voters in the November 2024 election, Proposition B (Healthy, Safe, and Vibrant San Francisco Bond) includes up to $41 million in funding to improve and modernize public spaces in Downtown.

 - OEWD, in partnership with the Planning Department and SFMTA, is working to expand Downtown’s public realm network by activating at least 10 additional streets and alleys into resident and visitor-serving public spaces using strategies such as entertainment zones, pedestrian-only street hours, and street fairs and night market activations.
 This initiative builds on community-based efforts like the Downtown SF Partnership’s Public Realm Action Plan and Landing at Leidesdorff, a new public gathering place created through a City and private partnership.